antonisdim/haystac/docs/index.rst

 Here is an example command that allows the configuration of all the parameters interactively

     haystack config

-Here is an example command that configures the number of threads that bowtie2 is allowed to use for mapping and index building

-    haystack config --bowtie2-threads 10

 Unless the user has a deep understanding of its dataset we advise to be cautious when changing the base mismatch probability that is used later on in the method's probabilistic model.
 We also advise caution when changing the bowtie2 file size scaling factor.